jvanasco/pyramid_session_redis/README.rst

 IMPORTANT
 =========

-`pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements designed for servers under load and developer convenience.
+`pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements and API changes designed for servers under load and developer convenience.

 Key Differences:

-* The original version communicated with Redis on every attribute access; this version queues a persist or refresh using a finished callback mechanism
+* The original version communicated with Redis on every attribute access; `pyramid_session_redis` will queue a single `persist` or `refresh` task using Pyramid's `add_finished_callback` hook.
-* The original version used `EXISTS` to check if a session exists or not.
-This simply `GET`S and will create a new session on failure.
+* The original version used `EXISTS` to check if a session existed or not, then proceeded to `GET` or create a new session.  `pyramid_session_redis` will immediately attempt a `GET`, and will create a new session on failure.
+This cuts down a Redis traffic.
-* Separate calls to SET and EXPIRE were replaced with a single SETEX
+* Separate calls to `SET` and `EXPIRE` were replaced with a single `SETEX`
-* A flag can be set to enable LRU mode.
-No expiry data will be sent to Redis, allowing it to handle the LRU logic itself
+* A flag can be set to enable a LRU Cache (least recently used) mode.
+No expiry data will be sent to Redis, allowing the Redis server to handle the LRU logic itself
-* The active `session` is decoupled from the request attribute (ie, this can handle a session set up on alternate attributes)
+* The active `session` is decoupled from the request attribute (ie, this can handle a "session" set up on alternate attributes)
-* The original does not detect changes in nested dictionaries.
+* The original library does not detect changes in nested dictionaries.
 This package uses `hashlib.md5` to fingerprint the serialized value on read; if no changes were detected a failsafe will serialize+md5 the data to decide if a write should occur.
 This can be disabled by setting `detect_changes` to False.
 * The original raises a fatal error if a session can not be deserialized.  by passing in `deserialized_fails_new` to the constructor, you can create a new session on deserialization errors.

+Other Updates:

+* support for disabling sessions on CDN generated content via `func_check_response_allow_cookies`

 Depending on your needs, this package may be more desirable.
-It significantly cuts down on the communication between Redis and the pyramid app.
+It significantly cuts down on the communication between Redis and the pyramid app vs the original package.

 For more information about Redis performance under python please see an associated project: